 If your circumstances have changed significantly since drafting your current parenting plan, you may request a modification to your custody order to better fit your family’s new needs.
 A steadfast child custody attorney can help you request the appropriate modifications for your situation.

-There are limitations on when modification can be made, and a parent asking for a change to their custody plan must adhere to specific legal procedures.
+There are limitations on when modification can be made, however, and a parent asking for a change to their custody plan must adhere to specific legal procedures.
 A seasoned Buckhead child custody modification lawyer can help you file the correct paperwork, meet important legal deadlines, and represent you in court.

 In some cases, a visitation or parenting schedule dictates how much time either parent has with their shared children.
 Official Code of Georgia Annotated §19-9-3(b) gives both parents the right to ask the courts to change this schedule upon a material change in either of their circumstances.
 Otherwise, a parent can request an alteration to visitation every two years without proving a qualifying change in circumstances.

-A parent can ask for a change in custody if their current order is no longer in their children’s best interests.
+A parent can ask for a change in custody if their current order no longer suits their children’s best interests.
 Those seeking significant modifications must present convincing evidence that the changes promote their kids’ best interests.
 A variety of situations may constitute a material change in circumstances, and the courts review these cases on an individual basis to determine whether a custody modification is warranted.